EgoSound: Benchmarking Sound Understanding in Egocentric Videos: Experiments

-With dual-modality input (left part), the strongest models (Qwen3-Omni-Thinking~\cite{xu2025qwen3}, Qwen3-Omni-Instruct~\cite{xu2025qwen3}, and MiniCPM-o 2.6~\cite{yao2024minicpm}) successfully associate the rustling sound with the moment the blanket is being adjusted and correctly ground the subsequent action, identifying that the attendant places or drapes the blanket over the passenger’s lap.
-In contrast, under the audio-only setting (right part ), all of these models fail to provide the correct answer.
-This gap clearly demonstrates the importance of cross-modal cooperation for comprehensive first-person scene understanding, highlighting the value of our proposed EgoSound benchmark.
+\textbf{Further analysis of the visual modality.} To further illustrate why visual signals is essential for joint reasoning, we visualize representative examples in Fig.~\ref{fig:comparison}, comparing model predictions under different input modalities.
+With dual-modality input (left), the strongest models (Qwen3-Omni-Thinking~\cite{xu2025qwen3}, Qwen3-Omni-Instruct~\cite{xu2025qwen3}, and MiniCPM-o 2.6~\cite{yao2024minicpm}) successfully associate the rustling sound with the moment the blanket is being adjusted and correctly ground the subsequent action, identifying that the attendant places or drapes the blanket over the passenger’s lap.
+In contrast, under the audio-only setting (right), all of these models fail to provide the correct answer.
+This gap clearly demonstrates the importance of cross-modal cooperation for comprehensive first-person scene understanding.
 Additionally, we observe that weaker models fail under both input conditions, often mislocalizing the action or hallucinating unrelated events.
 These observations confirm that our QA tasks pose significant challenges to current MLLMs and serve as a realistic and demanding testbed for multisensory egocentric reasoning.